Sort

 How to choose the right compound firework

-Most compound fireworks are Category F3 and require a minimum safety distance of 25 metres between the firing point and spectators.
+Most compound fireworks typically require a minimum safety distance of 20 - 25 metres between the firing point and spectators.
 This makes them best suited to larger gardens, open fields, event venues and outdoor spaces with adequate clearance.
-Check the safety distance on every product before buying, as some smaller compounds may be F2 rated.
+Check the safety distance on every product before buying, as some smaller compounds may be F2 - 8 metres saftey distance.

 Compound firework safety

-Compound fireworks must be placed on flat, stable ground and secured before lighting.
+Compound fireworks must be placed on flat, stable ground and recommended to be kept in their box and secured to a stake before lighting.
 Due to their size and the wide firing patterns of some models, ensure the entire area within the safety distance is clear of people, structures and overhead obstructions before you light the fuse.
 Most compounds are Category F3 requiring 25 metres of clear space between the firework and spectators - always verify the safety distance on the product label.

 Be aware that some compounds have a delay between sections as the internal fusing transitions from one cake to the next.
 This is normal, never approach the firework during this pause.
 Light the fuse at arm's length using a firework lighter or portfire, retire immediately to the required distance and do not return to the compound until it has fully finished and completely cooled.